-Mr. Levitt has taught at the Hofstra University School of Law and has lectured to both law students and undergraduate students as well.
-He has served on several committees chaired by the Deal of the Law School, and has engaged in a number of charitable activities, including establishing an endowed scholarship for law students.
+Mr. Levitt has taught at the Hofstra University School of Law and has lectured to both law students and undergraduate students alike.
+He has also served on several committees chaired by the Dean of the Law School.

-He has also served on the traffic and safety committee for the Village of East Hills, and presently serves on the zoning board for the Village of Muttontown.
+He has also served on the traffic and safety committee for the Village of East Hills, and presently serves on the Zoning Board of Appeals for the Incorporated Village of Muttontown.